Between Knowledge and Care: Evaluating Generative AI-Based IUI in Type 2 Diabetes Management Through Patient and Physician Perspectives: METHOD

 \subsubsection{Data Analysis}

-We adopted a mixed-methods approach to analyze both structured survey responses and semi-structured interview data.
-Data sources included two patient questionnaires (Appendix~A and B) and transcribed interviews (Appendix~C).
-Quantitative data from the attitude and usage questionnaires were processed using descriptive statistics to summarize participant backgrounds and overall engagement patterns.
-The attitudinal items, measured on 10-point Likert scales, were organized into five predefined dimensions.
-Usage data included categorical responses on platforms, frequency, and interaction scenarios.
-Qualitative data, including patient-submitted AI queries and interview transcripts, were analyzed using thematic analysis \cite{braun2006using}, supported by NVivo for data management.
-Two researchers independently coded an initial subset of interviews to construct a shared codebook, which was iteratively refined through discussion.
-Inter-coder agreement exceeded 85\%, with discrepancies resolved by consensus.
-Open-ended responses and transcripts were coded using both inductive and deductive strategies.
-Inductive coding captured emergent patterns in patient information-seeking behavior and AI interaction experiences.
-Deductive coding was informed by key analytical dimensions developed to guide subsequent evaluation in Study~2.
-All transcripts were double-coded to enhance analytic rigor and support cross-participant comparisons.
+We adopted a mixed-methods analytic approach that combined descriptive analysis of structured questionnaire data with thematic analysis of qualitative materials.
+Questionnaire responses were summarized using descriptive statistics to characterize participant backgrounds and general AI usage patterns.

+Qualitative data—including interview transcripts and patient-authored AI queries—were analyzed using thematic analysis \cite{braun2006using}.
+Two researchers independently coded an initial subset of transcripts to construct a shared codebook, which was iteratively refined through discussion.
+Inter-coder agreement exceeded 85\%, with disagreements resolved by consensus.
+Coding combined inductive strategies, which captured emergent patterns in patients’ information-seeking behaviors, and deductive strategies, which were informed by preliminary evaluative concerns relevant to subsequent expert assessment.